amateurdeveloperof31/Tkinter-MOCS-Cricket-Simulator/README.md

 Cricket Simulator

-A digital version of the classic "Book Cricket" game, where two teams compete to score runs based on the random numbers.
+A digital version of the classic "Book Cricket" game, where two teams compete to score runs based on the randomly generated runs.

 Features
 - Simple and intuitive interface